caiohman/web_distribuido/README.md

 ## Steps:

 ## 1
-Go to backend-kotlin folder and run the command : ./mvnw package If this ends with failure, run postgres container first in order to pass the test
+Go to backend-kotlin folder and run the command : ./mvnw package -DskipTests

+Skip Test is due to db url that changes inside of container.

 ## 2
 Run backend container